jeevanjohnson/Chiyo/README.md

 So this was a project I was doing when I first started Python.

-Today I decided to rewrite it ,but with more features!
+Today I decided to rewrite it, but with more features!

 Thx for contributing [Bert](https://github.com/1800yungbert) and [Jackson](https://github.com/jacksonisiah)!